fallahnejad/tuw_geophires/README.md

 # TUW-GEOPHIRES 2.1
-Use this module to calculate the cost of geothermal energy
+Use this module to calculate the cost of geothermal energy for different applications.
+To test the module, navigate to [this link](https://tuw-geophires.invert.at).

 # LICENSE